-We plan to file an IND on NKX019 in the first quarter of 2021 and plan to develop NKX019 in patients with B-cell malignancies.
-Due to the availability of six commercially available agents that target CD19 including four autologous CAR-T products and two monoclonal antibody products, we may have difficulty enrolling subjects into trials with NKX019 who have not previously been exposed to a CD19 directed agent.
+In October 2021, we announced that we had dosed the first patients with NKX019 in a multi-center Phase 1 clinical trial for the treatment of B-cell malignancies.
+Due to the availability of at least seven commercially available agents that target CD19 including four autologous CAR-T products, two monoclonal antibody products, and one antibody-drug conjugate, we may have difficulty enrolling subjects into trials with NKX019 who have not previously been exposed to a CD19 directed agent.
 This could impact the ability to obtain data about NKX019 activity and slow enrollment.
-For these reasons, the Phase 1 clinical trial of NKX019 may include clinical trial sites outside the United States.
-If our planned IND for NKX019 is delayed or our Phase 1 or later clinical trials of NKX019 encounter safety, efficacy, manufacturing problems, enrollment issues, development delays, regulatory issues, or other problems, our development plans for NKX019 could be significantly impaired, which could materially adversely affect our business, financial condition, results of operations and growth prospects.
+For these reasons, the Phase 1 clinical trial of NKX019 includes clinical trial sites outside the United States.
+If our Phase 1 or later clinical trials of NKX019 encounter safety, efficacy, manufacturing problems, enrollment issues, development delays, regulatory issues, or other problems, our development plans for NKX019 could be significantly impaired, which could materially adversely affect our business, financial condition, results of operations and growth prospects.